GabrielCFormiga/Page-Replacement-Algorithms/README.md

 ### C++ Implementation of Page Replacement Algorithms

-In this repository, I implemented three page replacement algorithms in C++: First-in, First-out (FIFO) and Least Recently Used (LRU)
+In this repository, I implemented three page replacement algorithms in C++: First-in, First-out (FIFO), Least Recently Used (LRU) and Optimal (OPT).

 ### How to Run